There's no better place than Los Angeles and Hollywood to indulge your love of film.

 Hollywood is northwest of downtown Los Angeles.
 The most convenient freeway approach is US 101, exiting at Highland Avenue south.
 From I-10, take La Brea Avenue north to Hollywood Boulevard.

-Hollywood is 376 miles from San Francisco, 334 miles from San Jose, 378 miles from Sacramento, 127 miles from San Diego.
+Hollywood is 376 miles from San Francisco, 334 miles from San Jose, 378 miles from Sacramento, and 127 miles from San Diego.

 The nearest airport is Burbank (BUR), but you'll find more flights going into Los Angeles International (LAX).